 This tip is hotly debated among cigar lovers.
 Some say it’s unnecessary.
 Others say it’s the key to a great smoke.
 The idea is that you can gently blow on the cigar and push out a little smoke.
 Anything that gets too much heat from the toasting can create a bitter flavor.
 You’re avoiding that by giving the cigar a single, gentle outward puff to clear the bitter flavors.

-Ultimately, you’ll have to decide for yourself if you think this makes much difference in the quality of your cigar smoking.
+Ultimately, you’ll have to decide for yourself if you think this makes much difference in your cigar smoking quality.
 You know the technique; you can use it as you see fit.

 Your cigar is toasted.
 You cleared the bitter flavors.
 It’s ready for you to start toking.
-Your first few drags should be long and controlled.
-This helps move the burn into the flavor-filled parts of the cigar.
-Short puffs can actually cause the cigar to burn hotter (as you pull more oxygen into the mix), and that can singe the tobacco.
+Your first few drags should be long and controlled; this helps move the burn into the flavor-filled parts of the cigar.
+Short puffs can cause the cigar to burn hotter (as you pull more oxygen into the mix), and that can singe the tobacco.
 So your first few drags should be long.

 When you smoke a cigar, you are not trying to fill your lungs.
 A lot of people make that mistake once and never again.
 It’s brutal.
 Cigar smoke is not about filling the lungs.
 It’s about filling your mouth with flavor.
 That means you draw on a cigar the same way you would a straw.
 You want the flavors in your mouth and not down your throat.